annie2010/labs_int/prometheus/README.md

    good and bad guesses (see game.go).
 2. Next define a prometheus gauge to track your game results: ie +1 for wins and -1 for loss (see tally.go)
-3. Install prometheus and configure the scraper to scrape your hangman service on a given port.
+3. Install prometheus (see command below)
+   1. Configure the scraper to scrape your hangman service on a given port.
+4. Start prometheus (see command below)
-4. Start your hangman service
+5. Start your hangman service
-5. You can now enjoy the fruits of your labor by firing off the provided hangman CLI (cmd/cli/main.go) and try out your guessing skills while watching your game performance in the prometheus dashboard...
+6. You can now enjoy the fruits of your labor by firing off the provided hangman CLI (cmd/cli/main.go) and try out your guessing skills while watching your game performance in the prometheus dashboard (see command below)...

 ## Commands